Michaael01/Cybersecurity-SOC-Analyst-Lab/Azure SOC Honeynet project part 1.md

 ![GitHub Logo](https://media-hosting.imagekit.io//4c0ea0bc78524599/topology.png?Expires=1835646182&Key-Pair-Id=K2ZIVPTIP2VGHC&Signature=kgzd00L-Re8gscHJb9mr80EkKwMrlFeulpokq8feV0U54UhRXT5M8U-Bq6ET5J768Qr7XcWVdvkA3qQe-p~iYfE8FXXuxOag8Fb4p8E6Mw5DAiQCQ~7MNkNTPGQ9k1ixG4RAlzWTRrOuuu4fBtyKuxHvjnEYBGeqW9rg5N~3cPLLQqFeCCv58-gB8HOCLmwSVO3FUqhawZg5qs2aRQwAqvM-n1GhKvrTZ78neYvZwakUVNngEH9VODCc9kFs-zkYTNizIjnQywUArMXvpGgW6AjANY7Ou2Z5tJdZse-UJlui7eKEzmo~9JriVsRlCAbLx-i1FiLO2tPQWTY3uNSqTw__)
-# Honeynet Project
+# Honeynet Project Description
 My topology contains Azure subscription, followed by a Resource group which is in form of cloud  folder for my resources, Vnet, created a vm and attached it to the virtual network and also make the Virtual machine enticing to attackers by turning of the firewall.
-Created Azure firewall NSG and will be completely open up as well as firewall from windows
+Created Azure firewall NSG and will be completely open up as well as firewall from windows.
+By leveraging Azure Log Analytics Workspace and Azure Sentinel, SIEM, geographical IP I was able to collect, aggregate, and visualize attack data effectively.
+I enjoyed embarking on this project, and I hope anyone reading this appreciates will like it as well.

 1. Created the ressourse group that will group all my resources
 2. Created virtual network oluwatosinvm-vnet in the same region and attached to SOCRG
 3. Created the virtual machine. attached the OluVM to SOCRG and VNET oluwatosinvm-vnet